HaotianZhai/DR_Stochasticity/README.md

-# Deep Diagnosis: Diagnosing and Mitigating Stochasticity in Deep Research Agents
+# Evaluating Stochasticity in Deep Research Agents

 This repository provides the code for paper: Evaluating Stochasticity in Deep Research Agents.
 It contains three main components: